eridgraves/sdparm-GUI/README.md

 # sdparm-GUI
 GUI wrapping sdparm

-I chose to use C# MAUI for this, since it is "compatible" with Linux, Windows, and MacOS.
+I chose to use .NET Core for this, using https://avaloniaui.net/ for a UI since it is "compatible" with Linux, Windows, and MacOS.
 We will see if this was a good idea later.

 ## Table 1. sdparm command line options
 Reproduced from https://sg.danny.cz/sg/sdparm.html here for reference.
 All controls in the GUI come from this table.